 Trust is hard to regain once it’s lost.

 Clients buy from those they trust.
-If the designer or marketer you’ve been working with has betrayed that trust in some way, via missing an important deadline or providing work which completely neglected points you’d already made, you lose trust in this person.
+If the designer or marketer you’ve been working with has betrayed that trust in some way, via missing an important deadline or providing work which completely neglected points you’d already made, you lose trust in that person.